 The coffee house now belongs to the Querfeld family of locations that includes the likes of Café Museum near the State Opera House.

-Café Landtmann has its own prestigious setting, too.
+Café Landtmann has its own noble setting, too.
 Depending where you sit, you might look out onto the Burgtheater or the Rathaus park with the imposing city hall behind it.

-That same park lights up in late November and December for the Christmas market.
-And Landtmann traditionally features its own rather delightful Christmas tree, too (see photo below).
+That same park lights up in late November and December for Vienna’s main Christmas market.
+And Landtmann traditionally features its own rather delightful Christmas tree (see the photo above, for example, taken during the 2024 festive season).

 Although Vienna’s coffee houses share a common tradition, each tends to have its own unique flavour.